Asher-W/Asher-W.github.io/_posts/2025-07-22-Abundance.markdown

 This book is meant to be read, and read by everyone.
 It is no coincidence that a book like this has started a movement.
 This article is, in no way, a proper replacement for the actual book.
 So if you're reading this, (especially [you](https://j-nac.github.io/2025/05/30/potential-buffer-overflows.html)) I'm begging you.
 Please actually read the book.

 With that out of the way, let's begin.
 The book has five large sections plus an intro and conclusion.
 These are: Introduction, Grow, Build, Govern, Invent, Deploy, and Conclusion.
-From here till otherwise noted, the points are from the book, though severely edited down.
+From here until otherwise noted, the points are from the book, though severely edited down.

 ### Introduction
 The point of the book is simple, and they say it many times.
 Society is not broken, at least not in the traditional sense.
 Scarcity is a choice that we have made, and it is a decision we can change.